Last Modified: July 20, 2014

 I often see references relating to directivity of mobile antennas, especially HF ones.
 The usual scenario involves driving the vehicle is circles, and have some distant station read out the change in S meter readings.
 This type of testing is fraught with problems.
 Instantaneous changes in propagation, localized changes in surface conductivity, poor S meter performance, and the subjectivity of the listening station make such measurements baseless!

 There are a few misguided souls who believe the body of a vehicle increases the electrical length of an HF antenna attached to it, but only if the antenna is mounted atop the vehicle!
 The main hypothesis seems to be that the body is a vertical structure, and akin to the lower half of a vertical dipole.
 This is not the case in a mobile installation, nor is it the case for a near-ground mounted vertical dipole due to mutual coupling to the ground surface below.

 Radiation resistance (Rr) of a vertical antenna is a function of the electrical length, and the current distribution along that length.
 Series and parallel losses (ground losses and stray coupling losses respectively) are always present, with series losses the most severe.
-Lowering of ground (series) losses, and raising radiation resistance will result in higher efficiency, but the latter is easier to accomplish.
+Lowering of ground (series) losses, and raising radiation resistance will result in higher efficiency, but the latter is easier to accomplish by correct use of a cap hat.
 However, this fact should not be construed to mean, that mounting an antenna on the top of a vehicle will increase its electrical length.
 It will not!
 It will decrease ground losses to some degree which may be of some benefit, especially if the radiator (antenna) is significantly shorter than 1/10 wave.

 Most antenna field strength measurements are taken with the receiving antenna very close to the surface.
-There is question about how effective a low measuring point is, because receiving heights close to ground level are highly effected by nearby objects, including the people doing the measuring.
+There are questions about how effective a low measuring point is, because receiving heights close to ground level are highly effected by nearby objects, including the people doing the measuring.